cdisc-org/usdm/README.md

 ##### Activity

 The activity section consists of three columns, A to C, starting in row 10, row 9 being a title row.
+As many rows as needed can be added.

 | Column | Column Name | Description | Format and Values |
 | :--- | :--- | :--- | :--- |